Hublot VS Breitling: Which brand is best for you?

 Both brands have some watches with great water resistance.
 Hublot has the King Power Oceanographic 4000, for example, that has 4,000m or 13,120ft of water resistance which is enough water resistance for some seriously adventurous diving.
 It comes at a price point of over $30,000.

-Important: Before diving to the depths indicated on the water resistance of your watch please read about watch water resistance.
-You'll find that the water resistance rating on a watch doesn't mean that you can actually take your watch to those depths when diving.
+Important: Before diving to the depths indicated on the water-resistance of your watch please read about watch water resistance.
+You'll find that the water-resistance rating on a watch doesn't mean that you can actually take your watch to those depths when diving.
+Make sure not to take your watch to a depth that exceeds the recommended depth or it can invalidate the warranty.

 Hublot has many, many fans and so does Breitling for that matter.
 However, the type of watch collector that buys a Breitling over a Hublot tends to be the more traditional type who favors established and more historic brands.
 Hublot tends to attract a different type of crowd with larger-thank-life watches; many glittering with bling.
 Many watch collectors love Hublot for this style while many others find their designs to be too bold for those who stick to more classic and conservative watches.